Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 - When the top crust is browned and shiny, your homemade pot pie is finished.

-- Allow to cool for 20 minutes before cutting into it.
+- Allow it to cool for 20 minutes before cutting into it.
 This will give the filling enough time to cool off and thicken back up.

 - Serve with yeast rolls or bread and butter along with a green salad for an excellent, homemade dinner that everyone will love!